 The court pointed out that due to the lack of knowledge of the English language in India and therefore a stricter approach should be adopted while applying the test to judge the possibility of confusion of one medicinal product for another by the consumer.
 The court also stated that measures should be more stringent when it comes to medicines of last resort.
 The court pointed out the Drugs and Cosmetics Act, section 17B where an imitation or resemblance of another drug in a manner likely to deceive is regarded as a spurious drug.
 Section 8 of Trade Marks Act states that no trademark or part of any trademark shall be registered which consists of, or contains, any scandalous design or any matter the use of which would by reason of its being 'likely to deceive or cause confusion'.
 This creates direct implications for competition where usurpation of part of therapeutic names by competitors.
 Moreover, it is relevant in this context that prescription drugs may not create consumer confusion since the doctor is knowledgeable enough as compared to the average consumer.
-The Court stated that authorities before granting permission to manufacture a drug under a trade must be satisfied that there is no confusion or deceptive similarity: the nature of marks- word, label or composite; degree of resemblance, phonetic similarity, similarity in idea; nature of goods; Similarity in nature, performance and character of goods; class of purchasers (intelligence, education, degree of care); mode of purchasing goods; other surrounding circumstances.
+The Court stated that authorities before granting permission to manufacture a drug under a trade must be satisfied that there is no confusion or deception in the market.
+The court laid certain factors to be considered while deciding a question on deceptive similarity: the nature of marks- word, label or composite; degree of resemblance, phonetic similarity, similarity in idea; nature of goods; Similarity in nature, performance and character of goods; class of purchasers (intelligence, education, degree of care); mode of purchasing goods; other surrounding circumstances.